kynetiv/php_pdo_sqlcipher/examples/BUILD.md

 The following steps to build the extension are somewhat problematic and error-prone due to multiple projects and environmental issues.
 Not to mention I'm not a Windows dev but somehow managed to get this built ;-) I'll try to layout what worked for _me_, although, YMMV.

-1. A linux box to build the PHP extension from source with update namespaces (`sqlite` to `sqlcipher`);
+1. A linux box to build the PHP extension from source with updated namespaces (`sqlite` to `sqlcipher`);
 2. A Windows box with the necessary build tools (more on that in a bit) to build OpenSSl from source and PHP from source.
 3. Extra patience

-If you know your way around a Windows box, its possible you don't need to follow my steps in `1.`, although it was easier this way for me.
+If you know your way around a Windows box, its possible you don't need to follow my steps building extension steps in Linux below, although it was easier this way for me.

 #### Build the extension on Linux:

 I used the provided Dockerfile to create a linux environment for the build and the targeted PHP version (currently PHP 7.1). you may use something else just as well.
-After built, I'll ssh into the running container to do some manual commands.
+You can also update the dockerfile to choose which PHP version to install.

 ```sh
 docker build -f docker/Dockerfile -t myuser/php71-sqlcipher .